anr-multitrans/Virtualization-Framework/readme.md

 2. Install CARLA simulator by following the instructions on their official website: [https://carla.readthedocs.io/en/latest/start_quickstart/](https://carla.readthedocs.io/en/latest/start_quickstart/)

+3. Clone the repository:

+`git clone https://github.com/anr-multitrans/Virtualization-Framework.git`

+4. Open the terminal and navigate to the directory where you cloned the repository.

-3. Install required packages using pip:
+5. Install required packages using pip:

 ``pip install -r requirements.txt``

-4. Clone the repository:

-`git clone https://github.com/anr-multitrans/Virtualization-Framework.git`

-5. Open the terminal and navigate to Python directory inside the directory where you cloned the repository.

 6. Run the following command to launch the framework:

-`python Editor_UI.py`
+`python Python/Editor_UI.py`

 Note: The script will check if CARLA simulator is running, if not it will pass a command to launch it and wait for its availability for connecting clients before launching the framework.